VoidOne-App/VoidOne/README.md

 VoidOne is designed around local-first data ownership.

-The long-term goal is to keep your:
+The long-term objective is to keep your:

 - Game library
 - Settings
+- Configuration
 - Profiles
-- Configuration
 - Local statistics
 - Gaming data

-under your control.
+under your control whenever technically practical.

 ## 🎮 I Stand With Gamers